 - if sugar isn’t your thing, try adding some a sprinkling of salt.

-- or add some thinly-shredded cheese.
-Just be sure to sprinkle the cheese on the plantains as soon as you place them on the plate so they are still piping hot.
+- or add some thinly shredded cheese.
+Just be sure to sprinkle the cheese on the plantains as soon as you place them on the plate, so they are still piping hot.
 The cheese will then melt over the plantains creating a sweet and savory treat everyone will love to eat.

-Handy Sweet Fried Plantains Printable Recipe
+Fried Plantains Recipe Printable

 To make this easy fried plantains recipe even easier, here is the printable version of the recipe.